Transportation onto log-Lipschitz perturbations: Introduction

 In Section \ref{sec:genmanifold} we shall consider a more general setting of weighted Riemannian manifolds and our bounds will be given both in terms of the regularity of the density and the curvature of the manifold, as in Theorem \ref{thm_sphere}.
 In particular, our results shall apply to manifolds that satisfy the Bakry-\'Emery curvature-dimension condition, see \cite[Chapter 1.6]{bakry2013analysis}, as well as some extra conditions.
-We state here an informal version of the theorem and defer the exact statement and definitions to Section \ref{sec:genmanifold}. \begin{theorem} Let $(M,g,\mu)$ be a weighted Riemannian manifold with $\mu = e^{-V}d\mathrm{Vol},$ and let $\nu = e^{-W}d\mu$, with $W$ an $L$-Lipschitz function.
-Then, under appropriate assumptions on the curvature of $M$ and on $V$, the Langevin transport map from $\mu$ onto $\nu$ is Lipschitz with constant $e^{e^{O(L^2)}}$, where the big $O$ hides {explicit} constants which depend on the curvature and on $V$. \end{theorem} The estimate of Theorem \ref{thm:manifold_intro} is still dimension-free, although significantly worse than what we derived in Theorem \ref{thm:Euclidean} and Theorem \ref{thm_sphere}.
+We state here an informal version of the theorem and defer the exact statement and definitions to Theorem \ref{thm:manifold} in Section \ref{sec:genmanifold}. \begin{theorem} Let $(M,g,\mu)$ be a weighted Riemannian manifold with $\mu = e^{-V}d\mathrm{Vol},$ and let $\nu = e^{-W}d\mu$, with $W$ an $L$-Lipschitz function.
+Then, under appropriate assumptions on the curvature of $M$ and on $V$, the Langevin transport map from $\mu$ onto $\nu$ is Lipschitz with constant $e^{e^{cL^2}}$ for large $L$, where $c$ can be made explicit, and depends on the curvature and on $V$, but not on the dimension. \end{theorem} The estimate of Theorem \ref{thm:manifold_intro} is still dimension-free, although significantly worse than what we derived in Theorem \ref{thm:Euclidean} and Theorem \ref{thm_sphere}.
 We believe that the estimate of Theorem \ref{thm:manifold_intro} is suboptimal and that the double exponential can be omitted, as in the sphere.

 As far as we know, in the Riemannian setting, the above-mentioned results are the first results about Lipschitz transport maps with a dimension-free behavior (under appropriate scaling).
 The existence of such maps paves the way to several applications of interest.
 In Section \ref{sect_applications}, we prove new functional inequalities, both in the Euclidean and Riemannian settings, and we shall also discuss open problems on optimal transport maps.